eyeck3/literate-potato/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+Date of use: date the user would like to request to use the horse Horse name: name of the horse the user would like use of Jumping or Flatting: if the user would like to jump or flat the horse

+ex:
+display:"Enter date:" enter:"10/29/2018"
+display:"Enter horse name:" enter:"Hudson"
+display: buttons- "Jumping", "Flatting"

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.